-First stop is a visit to the Sistine Chapel before it’s open to the general public.
-Since the Sistine Chapel is inside the Vatican Museums, it’s included in your Vatican Museums ticket.
-When you enter the Sistine Chapel, you’ll realize our descriptions cannot do this incredible work justice.
-As well as being one of Michelangelo’s most prized masterpieces, the Sistine Chapel also serves as a gathering place for cardinals of the Catholic Church.
-This is also where new popes are elected - including Pope Francis!
-The Sistine Chapel is a place of worship, so speaking inside is forbidden.
-Don’t worry though, your guide will provide you with a map/handout for reference before you enter.
+After your skip the line access, your first stop is a visit to the Sistine Chapel before it’s open to the general public.
+As one of Michelangelo’s most prized masterpieces, the Sistine Chapel also serves as a gathering place for cardinals of the Catholic Church.
+This is also where new popes are elected.

 The Sistine Chapel is a sacred place, so both men and women must cover their knees and shoulders.
 Otherwise, you may be refused entry to a portion of your Vatican tour.
 We understand the summers in Rome are hot - a great alternative is to bring a shawl/sweater to wrap around you when necessary.

 Led by our guide, visit our favorite galleries including the Borgia Apartments, Gallery of the Candelabra, Gallery of the Tapestries and the Gallery of the Maps.
 Predating a unified Italy by nearly 300 years and based on painted topographical maps of Italy, the Gallery of the Maps is one of the coolest places in the Vatican Museums.